Western-Formula-Racing/daq-server-components/installer/data-downloader/README.md

   - `GET /api/runs` and `GET /api/sensors`
   - `POST /api/runs/{key}/note` to persist notes per run
   - `POST /api/scan` to fire an on-demand scan that refreshes both JSON files in the background
+  - `POST /api/data/query` to request a timeseries slice for a given `signalName` between two timestamps
 - `scanner` reuses the same backend image but runs `python -m backend.periodic_worker` so the scan + unique sensor collection happens at the interval defined by `SCAN_INTERVAL_SECONDS`.

 Set `INFLUX_SCHEMA`/`INFLUX_TABLE` to the same values used in the legacy scripts (e.g. `iox` + `WFR25`) so the SQL sent from `server_scanner.py` and `sql.py` matches the proven queries.

 All services mount `./data` inside the container and the FastAPI layer manages file I/O with atomic writes to keep data consistent between the worker and UI actions.
+If the rolling lookback produces no sensors, the collector automatically falls back to the historic 2025-06-19 -> 2025-07-10 window (tune via `SENSOR_FALLBACK_START` / `SENSOR_FALLBACK_END`).